 The village is most famous for being the place which inspired the Brontë sisters to write their world famous novels.
 The Brontës wrote whilst living at the Parsonage when their father was the parson at the church of St Michael and All Angels.
 Attracted by the aura created by Bronte’s, the village is now a hive of visitor activity, a long way from its humble roots.

-For more information about Haworth and the local area visit the Discover Haworth and Bronte Country website.
+For more information about Haworth and the local area download the Discover Haworth and Bronte Country guide.

 Stanbury is slightly off the main track but is an ideal place for those wanting to explore the outdoors and enjoy some of the excellent walks in the area.
 It is an a popular place to start and end walks, routes from here include those to Top Withens (often credited with inspiring the house in ‘Wuthering Heights’) and the Brontë Waterfalls.